Reverse Proxy Patterns: Architectures for Scalable Web Applications

 Reverse proxies are a foundational building block of modern web infrastructure.
 They sit in front of backend services, acting as an intermediary that controls how traffic enters your system.

 From load balancing and TLS termination to security enforcement and observability, reverse proxies enable scalability and resilience at internet scale.
+If you're new to edge architecture, start with how the internet works.

 What Is a Reverse Proxy?